-By naming Xel Há many will think of the famous water park of the Riviera Maya.
-Only a few will do it in the exquisite archaeological zone Xel Ha.
+When naming Xel Há, many will think of the famous water park in the Riviera Maya.
+Only a few will do so in the exquisite Xel ha archaeological site.

-The Xel Ha archeological zone is under the long shadow of the Xel Há media park.
-This entertainment water park is one of the most sought after destinations in the Riviera Maya.
+The Xel Há archaeological zone is under the long shadow of the Xel Há park.
+This entertaining water park is one of the most sought after destinations in the Riviera Maya.

 From the archaeological zone Xel has the vast majority of tourists do not know it, and they are a pimp.
 Let's be curious 😉